sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 #### Schema flexibility in the document level
 * XML support in relational databases usually comes with schema validation while JSON support does not.
 * Document databases are sometimes called schemaless, yet there is an implicit schema.
-A more accurate term is schema-on-read, meaning schema is only interpreted when data is read, in contrast with schema-on-write for relational database, where validation occurs during write time.
+A more accurate term is **schema-on-read**, meaning schema is only interpreted when data is read, in contrast with **schema-on-write** for relational database, where validation occurs during write time.
 * An analogy to type checking is dynamic type checking (runtime) and static typing checking (compile-time).
 In general there is no right or wrong answer.
 * To change a schema in document databases, applications would start writing new documents with the new schema, while in relational databases, one would need a migration query (which is quick for most databases, except MySQL).
 * Schema-on-read is advantageous if items in the collection don’t all have the same structure.